New Zealanders have embraced the idea of a franchise, making us one of the largest user of franchise systems in the world.

 However, there are pitfalls that can impact both sides of that relationship if mishandled.
 This often goes beyond what a general lawyer will understand.
 This is where a lawyer with a strong knowledge in franchising is useful, both in the day to day operation, but also when things go wrong.

 We have several partners with extensive knowledge of franchising.
 We’ve acted for a number of large franchisors, as well as helping new franchisors setup their systems correctly.
 We’ve also acted for a number of franchisees across all major systems, from the initial purchase, through the operation of the business, including handling disputes.
-Our experts have handled franchise systems of all kinds.

 - Franchise Agreement drafting and reviews